wp-plugins/tdo-mini-forms/Readme.txt

 = Features =

 * Integration with Akismet to prevent Spam
-* Highly customisable: Create your forms using a Widget interface.
+* Highly customisable: Create your forms using a Widget interface and then hack it to make it work how you like!
 * Create as many forms as you like.
 * Put a form in your sidebar using a widget for your Theme.
 * Submit pages instead of posts.